September 17, 2025

 There's a lot of simulators out there, and with each simulator trying to sell itself for being the best of its kind, deciding which simulator to use is a whole task of its own.

 The target audience for this post is people who, like me, are interested in using physics-based simulators for their research or fun projects, but unfamiliar with how the underlying physics engine actually works.
+Please note that the focus of this post is on rigid-body and optionally soft physics simulation, not, per say, for modeling biological systems or interacting in text-based environments.
 After reading this post, you should be able to make a principled decision on which simulator to use, beyond "this seems to be what everyone else in my field uses" and hopefully away from "all my options suck so I'm building my own hahha" and encourage you to make the right tradeoffs for your simulating needs.

 Typically your usage of a simulator is something like this: